 Today, Eye on the East focuses less on politics and more on personal commentary inspired by societal issues of interest.
 More importantly, however, Eye on the East will increasingly serve as a platform for the fiction writing by its author, who published her first book “And So We Drive On” in July 2020 (you can find more on the book here).
 For Eye on the East’s occassional political commentary, do follow us on Twitter.

 The Author: Marina Chamma, founder and Editor in Chief of Eye on the East, is a Beirut-based political economist and writer.
 As a blogger, she has featured in a variety of print and online news portals, a list of which can be found here.
 Eye on the East was one of 10 finalists in Lebanon’s first ever 2013 Social Media Awards in the Best Personal Blog category.
 In 2017, she was part of the “Top 100 Lebanese Social Media Influencers to Follow.”
 As a fiction writer, she published her first book “And So We Drive On: Short Stories” in July 2020.
 Her fiction and creative non-fiction has also appeared in Sukoon, Sonder Midwest, Women Writers and in “Liban: Messages pour un pays” (Beirut: Editions Noir Blanc etc., 2019).

-Disclaimer: It goes without saying, but should be said, that the opinions expressed on this blog are strictly that of the author of Eye on the East.
+The Disclaimer: It goes without saying, but should be said, that the opinions expressed on this blog are strictly those of the author of Eye on the East.
 Opinions do not represent those of any institution or organization the author has, is currently or will be affiliated with in the future, either on a professional or personal basis.
-Eye on the East is not responsible for comments by readers and opinions of guest writers, which do not necessarily represent those of Eye on the East.
-If still in doubt, there is only one way to find out.
+Eye on the East is not responsible for comments by readers and opinions of guest writers, which do not necessarily represent the opinions of Eye on the East.